-Matthew Sanger is an English archive producer/researcher living and working in London and Barcelona.
-For nearly twenty years, Matthew has worked with some of the UK’s most celebrated and innovative production companies, gaining extensive experience in researching, sourcing and licensing archive material for most genres of television, as well as for feature films, concerts, exhibitions, art installations, commercials, retail DVDs, music videos and corporate videos.
-He offers intelligent, creative and comprehensive archive research for both footage and stills whether news, feature film or television clips, personalities, music performances, music videos, stock or archive footage, modern or historical.
+Matthew has over twenty years’ experience researching, sourcing and licensing archive material for most genres of television, as well as for feature films, concerts, exhibitions, art installations, theatre productions, commercials, retail DVDs and music videos.
+He offers intelligent, creative and comprehensive archive research for both footage and stills for all types of material – whether news, feature film or television clips, personalities, music performances, music videos, stock or archive, modern or historical.

 BBC documentary – ‘Lucien Freud: Painted Life’ won RTS Award in 2012 for Best Arts programme.